aidn3/hypixel-guild-discord-bridge/README.md

 - Bind hypixel guild chats to Discord channels
 - Supports public, officer and private chat
 - Supports in-game moderation commands from Discord
-- Share events with Discord such as online/offline/join/leave/mute notification/etc
+- Fully synchronize in-game chat and interactions with Discord including guild events such as online/offline/join/leave/mute notification/etc
-- Allows commands to be executed
+- Support many commands from fun ones to management ones
-- Logs all chats/events/etc
+- Logs all chats/events/etc as records for staff to view
-- Quality of life commands.
-For example, `/list` - lists online members and their current game mode
-- Provides detailed metrics for every instance
+- Provides detailed metrics per user and per guild (by Prometheus or by leaderboard)
-- Supports custom plugins
+- Supports custom plugins with fully fleshed out public API
 - Supports proxies for Minecraft instances

 ## Installing and Running